-Only those engine oils with the American Petroleum Institute (API) CERTIFICATION MARK on the front of the container should be used.
-This type of oil supersedes the existing API SG or SH and Energy Conserving II categories.
+Only those engine oils with the American Petroleum Institute (API) CERTIFICATION

+MARK on the front of the container should be used.
+This type of oil supersedes the existing API SG, SH and SJ and Energy Conserving II categories.

-If you cannot find engine oil with the CERTI-FICATION MARK, an API SG or SH and Energy Conserving II oil with API Service Symbol may be used.
+If you cannot find engine oil with the API CERTIFICATION MARK, use an API grade SG/SH, Energy Conserving II or API grade SJ, Energy Conserving oil.
 An oil with a single designation SG or SH, or in combination with other categories (for example, SG/CC or SG/CD) may also be used if one with the API CERTIFICATION MARK cannot be found.
+An ILSAC grade GF-II oil can also be used.

-Mineral based or synthetic type oils may be used in your NISSAN vehicle.
+Mineral based or synthetic type oils may be

+used in your NISSAN vehicle.
 These oils must however, meet the API quality and SAE viscosity ratings specified for your vehicle.
 Do not mix mineral based and synthetic type oils in the engine at the same time.